heydovetail/react-masonry-responsive/README.md

   gap?: number;

   // An array of items to render in the masonry layout.
 Each item
-  // should contain a unique ID (preferably something like UUID)
+  // should either be a React.ReactNode component to render, or an object
-  // and a component (node) to render.
+  // with the component and an optional unique key.
   items: MasonryItem[];

   // The desired width for each column in the masonry layout.
 When columns